 Recently my focus has been more on conservation photography, providing photo documentation for biologists, conservationists, and researchers while they conduct studies on rare and endangered species and the landscapes they occupy.

 Wild animals are not the only species-at-risk on the prairies; the lifestyle and culture of the people who live here is also a rapidly vanishing part of our national identity.
 Photographing the traditional activities of ranchers and farmers who have lived here for generations is my way of documenting the changes time brings to these people.

-Images of bison can be found in the books my husband, Wes Olson and I produced, entitled, “Portraits of the Bison; An illustrated Guide to Bison Society” and "The Field Guide to Plains Bison."
+Images of bison can be found in the books my husband, Wes Olson and I produced, entitled, "The Ecological Buffalo; On the trail of a keystone species “Portraits of the Bison; An illustrated Guide to Bison Society” and "The Field Guide to Plains Bison."
 We also owned and operated the Broken Lantern Ranch where we raised plains bison.
-I brought my love for this magnificent animal to Val Marie, Saskatchewan, where we currently reside.
-Living on the doorsteps of Grasslands National Park, in the heart of Canada’s last remaining native prairie, with a newly established herd of plains bison, provides unlimited inspiration for a nature photographer.
+I brought my love for this magnificent animal to Val Marie, Saskatchewan, where we resided for 10 years.
+Living on the doorsteps of Grasslands National Park, in the heart of Canada’s last remaining native prairie, with a newly established herd of plains bison, provided unlimited inspiration for a nature photographer.

 Enjoy the images you see here, and experience some of the fleeting beauty I have been fortunate enough to capture.